 Can Huskies sleep outside in the winter?

 How cold is too cold for a Siberian husky to sleep outside?
 As I said earlier, you have to know your dog’s tolerance to cold.
 Keep in mind, that the temperature from the thermometer is not the only factor that has an impact on your dog.
-Other factors such as wind, fog, snow or freezing rain will make your dog feel colder.
+Other factors such as wind, fog, snow, or freezing rain will make your dog feel colder.
 Elderly dogs, puppies, and dogs with health conditions will also feel the cold quickly.
 These dog categories shouldn’t be let to sleep outside during winter cold nights.
-Also, if you have a dog that isn’t accustomed to the below zero temperatures, you shouldn’t let him sleep outside all night.
+Also, if you have a dog that isn’t accustomed to below zero temperatures, you shouldn’t let him sleep outside all night.

 If you want to let your dog sleep outside, you should have a dog house for him in which he will also sleep.
 Make sure that he will sleep in the dog house.
 Many dogs will ignore the dog house and wait at the door for a chance to get in.
 Give him some treats and train him to stay in the dog house.
 Use hay to make a bed for him and add some blankets.
 If the hay or the clothing is wet, then it isn’t properly insulated and it should be changed.